onlyjazz/flask-docs/docs/apiflows.md

 ## EDC

 ### Extract EDC Data
-There are a few APIs you can use to extract your ClinCapture EDC data.
+There are a few APIs you can use to extract  EDC data.

 For example:
 #### /edc/study/extract-data
-This API extract EDC data of each table/view/function (like functionName()) and return json.
+This API extracts EDC data of each table/view/function (like functionName()) and returns a json structure.

 fromDate, toDate, sort, filters and inputVariables(if tableName is a function) are optional values.

-Filters and inputVariable json objects - the key is the column name/ input variable name in postgres, the json value is the compare value (like where site = XXX)/ input value in function (like schema.function(XXX)).
+Filters and inputVariable json objects: The key is the column name/input variable name in the EDC PostgreSQL database, the json value is the corresponding value (like where site = XXX)/ input value in function (like schema.function(XXX)).

 !!!example